Chicago’s Best Anti-Trust & Bid-Rigging Attorney

 Bid-Rigging is basically a way for businesses to get more profit out of the entity that is creating the contracts.
 Instead of two companies driving prices down by both bidding low for a contract, instead they alternate bids that are higher, securing higher profits for both of them out of each contract.

-Learn More About Bid-Rigging And Antitrust Laws From Chicago’s Premier Antitrust Lawyer
+Learn More About Bid-Rigging Laws From Chicago’s Leading Anti-Trust Lawyer

 Bid Rigging can cause businesses huge losses and negatively impact the livelihood of the owners of those businesses.
 The businesses themselves can even fail due to the increased prices caused by the bid-rigging.